gzoller/scala-reflection/README.md

 ## Release Notes:

+* 2.0.13 - Adds data to LeftRight and Try refs indicating if they have a child that's an Option
 * 2.0.12 - Support Java/Scala Map flavors that preserve insertion order
 * 2.0.11 - Yet another attempt to fix this insufferable ci/cd publish
 * 2.0.10 - Clean up CI/CD workflow and fix sonatype publish, which keeps breaking